 We are looking for projects in which students will analyze how a particular program or policy is working; or in which students are asked to develop policy alternatives and recommendations to solve a particular problem of concern to the client.
-To utilize the quantitative and analytical skills that students have been developing in their MPP and MIDP degree programs, the client-based policy analysis project must involve, but need not be limited to, analysis of quantitative data.
+To utilize the quantitative and analytical skills that students have been developing in their MPP degree programs, the client-based policy analysis project must involve, but need not be limited to, analysis of quantitative data.
 (Students will be enrolled in their third required semester of quantitative methods training at the time the client project begins.)
 Examples of such quantitative analyses include development and validation of program evaluation methodologies or metrics, estimation of elasticities, cost-benefit analyses, and/or regression analysis.
 In all projects, the students will review current published research in order to develop their analytical approach, and will include this literature review in their report.

 - Name of organization and a brief description of its organization, mission, services, and clients, if appropriate;